rancher/rio/README.md

 combating the current trend of complexity.
 It's kept fun and simple through it's familiar and opinionated user experience.
-Additionally, Rio is a "Cloud Native Container Distribution" meaning is includes builtin Cloud Native technologies such as Kubernetes, Istio, Containerd, etc. so that the user need not be an expert in installing, using, and maintaining these system.
+Additionally, Rio is a "Cloud Native Container Distribution" meaning is includes builtin Cloud Native technologies such as Kubernetes, Istio, Containerd, etc. so that the user need not be an expert in installing, using, and maintaining these systems.

 [![Rio Demo](https://img.youtube.com/vi/8YkIycwad2w/0.jpg)](https://www.youtube.com/watch?v=8YkIycwad2w)